Soda Stains on Teeth: How they Form and How to Remove

 Prevention is always the best policy.
 If you cannot drop your soda addiction trying to minimize the impact that acid, sugars, and dyes have on your teeth is important.
 Not only will these tips help you reduce the yellowing of teeth, but they will also help you improve your overall health.Though, if you are like most people, managing your teeth from becoming more stained is one thing, but what about reducing or removing stains that already exist?

 How to Get Rid of Soda Stains

-To restore the natural whiteness to your teeth you need a professional teeth whitening kit.
-Unlike teeth whitening strips or toothpaste, these work on the whole tooth and not just the surface, which means they can attack the stains that have developed through years of soda, coffee, tea, wine and even cigarette consumption.
+The Snow Teeth Whitening Kit works on the whole tooth and not just the surface, which means they can attack the deep stains that have developed over the years of unmanaged staining by soda, coffee, tea, wine, and even cigarette consumption.

 Due to the cost of professional tooth whitening services, this is out of reach for many, but there are affordable and safer alternatives available at the click of a button.
 The Snow Teeth Whitening Kit was developed to provide a cheap, effective, and safe alternative to costly dental services.
 Snow uses no harmful chemicals, is never tested on animals, and is a safe tooth whitening option on all types of teeth.
 The All-In-One Snow Teeth Whitening Kit gives you whiter teeth in as little as 9-minutes per day.